DanielJomphe/spdv/README.md

 # ca.slu.spdv

-FIXME: write description
+For now, no description provided.

 ## Usage

-FIXME: write
+For now, nothing for you to _use_.

 ## License

-Copyright (C) 2010 FIXME
+Copyright (C) 2010 SLU

 Distributed under the Eclipse Public License, the same as Clojure.